sharkymark/aws-min-sandbox/README.md

 # Nuon AWS Empty Sandbox
 This is a baseline sandbox that provides a bare minimum AWS environment for use with Nuon.

+It includes outputs required for Nuon to function.

 == Requirements

 [cols="a,a",options="header,autowidth"]